Mellbourn/zabb/README.md

 ARGS:
   <DIRECTORY>
       Directory to find z abbrevs for.
-If none is given, it defaults to current working directory
+If none is given, it defaults to the current working directory

 FLAGS:
   -s or --shortest